 The Jade Emperor is not the creator of Kingdom of Heaven, though he is the ruler of the Kingdom.
 In Taoist philosophy, the Cosmos evolves itself from the Great Void due to the interplay of yin and yang.
 This is an arcane way of saying, as in modern scientific language, that the so-called external world we see is made up of protons and electrons.
 The Kingdom of Heaven ruled by the Jade Emperor is only a part of the infinite Cosmos.

 Buddhism never seeks to be mysterious.
 It is the other way round.
 Buddhist philosophy explains the question of creation very clearly.
 In fact, the Buddhist explanation, the Taoist explanation and the scientific explanation are exactly the same!
 But because the terms used are different — due to historical, cultural, linguistic and other factors — many people do not see their similarity.

-In all the three disciples — Buddhism, Taoism and modern science — ultimate reality is understood as devoid of any physical, objective entities.
+In all the three disciplines — Buddhism, Taoism and modern science — ultimate reality is understood as devoid of any physical, objective entities.
 In other words, the physical, objective entities like tables and people, stars and butterflies that we experience in our everyday consciousness, are actually not there.
 What we see as tables and people, stars and butterflies is actually a continuous spread of energy.